Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 They possess broad, low gable or hip roofs, usually with one or two large front dormers, wide eaves with exposed rafters, and brackets (actually called "corbels") under the eaves.
 Wide, open front porches were supported by heavy masonry or wood piers.

 Inexpensive window glass was invented by the Victorians who used it with almost reckless abandonment in large expanses of windows.
-The Arts & Crafts preiod continued the practives.
-Windows were abundant and distinctive: "4 over 1" (4 panes in the upper sash to one pane in the lower sash) or "6 over 1" double-hung.
-These are now commonly called "Craftsman" windows.
+The Arts & Crafts period continued the practice.

 An upscale Craftsman bungalow with a brick facade in the Country Club neighborhood, Lincoln with a rare hip roof.